We need a UK media industry thriving with QueerAF talent

 - Get regular monthly briefings during our first six months to find out about how you've kickstarted our mission.

-- Forever be listed as a founding member or organisation, who made it all possible, on our website (and socials at launch).
+- Forever be listed as a founding member who made it all possible, on our website (and socials at launch).

 I started QueerAF as a response to an editor who told me to stop pitching 'gay stories' because there was no 'money' or 'audience' for them.